mmistakes/minimal-mistakes/_drafts/fs2.md

 As we said, **the fs2 streaming library is built on top of the Cats and Cats-effect libraries**.
 However, we don't need to specify them as direct dependencies in the sbt file since the two libraries are already contained in fs2.

 The `fs2-core` library provides the core functionalities of the library.
 Many other plugins add more features: Reading from and writing to file, from the network, and so on.
-Moreover, there are a lot of projects using fs2 under the hood, such as `http4s`, `doobie`, `skunk`, to name a few.
+Moreover, there are a lot of projects using fs2 under the hood, such as _http4s_, _doobie_, _skunk_, to name a few.
 Please, refer to the [fs2 documentation](https://fs2.io/#/ecosystem) for more information.

 It's usual for us at RockTheJvm to build the examples around a concrete scenario.
-We can continue to refer to the _myimdb_ project that we used both in the articles on [http4s](https://blog.rockthejvm.com/http4s-tutorial/) and on [doobie](https://blog.rockthejvm.com/doobie/).
+We can continue to refer to the _myimdb_ project that we used both in the articles on [_http4s_](https://blog.rockthejvm.com/http4s-tutorial/) and on [_doobie_](https://blog.rockthejvm.com/doobie/).

 So, we define the Scala class that represents an actor inside a hypothetical movie database: